 With remote working being a key part of the new norm, making sure your teams are still happy and healthy is a top priority.
 Especially, now that seeing your team face to face is limited, even restricted.
-Working from home can often be lonely and isolating, coupled with social distancing and the new rule of 6, many may find their mental health being impacted.
+Working from home can often be lonely and isolating, coupled with social distancing, many may find their mental health being impacted.
 Here are some tips on how to promote the wellbeing of yourself and your team’s.

 With many organisations still working from home, it is still exceptionally important to make sure that regular communications are happening between all teams, making sure everyone feels connected.
 Having clear channels such as newsletters and FAQ’s can help prevent rumours and creates a sense of community with everyone celebrating individual and company successes.
 This is also a great way to help reduce anxiety by being transparent with your team.